openbermuda/karmapi/docs/nodice/inertia.rst

 signal being observed at both observatories, with a 7ms delay.

-The time difference was following a smooth wave, that rose in frequency, until it reached the limit of the equiment sensitivity (10-500Hz range?).
+The time difference was following a smooth wave, that rose in frequency, until it reached the limit of the equipment sensitivity (10-500Hz range?).

 It had been speculated that black holes colliding with each other,